Credit Guide and Privacy Statement

 Victorian Mortgage Group

 We obtain mortgage aggregation services from the Broker Group.
-The Broker Group is a member of the National Australia Bank Group.
 The Broker Group provides services at arm’s-length to our business which include IT systems, loan information and lodgement systems, training and development, commission processing, conferences and professional development events, and assistance with regulatory and compliance obligations.
 In consideration of the services the Broker Group gives us, we pay fees to the Broker Group or the Broker Group retains some of the commission panel lenders pay on loans we arrange.
-We have access to Broker Group panel of lenders including NAB Group and Broker Group branded products.
+We have access to Broker Group panel of lenders including Broker Group branded products.

 FEES AND CHARGES